selbekk/react-workshop/README.md

 # Advanced React Patterns tutorial

+> 🚨🚨🚨 This is still WIP! 🚨🚨🚨
+> Not really ready for prime time yet.

 This is the tasks and assignments for the Advanced React Patterns tutorial, held by @selbekk et al.